Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 > img_tinted = img * [1, 0.95, 0.9]

-this change RGB of Image.
+this only change RGB of Image.

 ![](/img/Image/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford/cat_tinted.jpg)

 > img_tinted = imresize(img_tinted, (300,300))

-this resize the size of image, in my case, 300 X 300.
+this resized the size of image, in my case, 300 X 300.

 ![](/img/Image/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford/cat_tinted_resized.jpg)